teampoltergeist/poltergeist/README.md

 click.
 You can then cross-reference this with a screenshot to see if something is obviously wrong.

-If you can't work out what's going on and just want to work around the problem so you can get on with life, then consider using a DOM click event instead.
+If you can't figure out what's going on and just want to work around the problem so you can get on with life, consider using a DOM click event.
 For example, if this code is failing:

 ``` ruby
 click_button "Save"